Last updated: September 10, 2024

 Extra mortgage payments

-If you can afford it, make additional principal payments on your mortgage.
+If you can afford it, consider making additional principal payments on your mortgage.
 You could do this by contributing an additional percentage to your monthly payments, or by making lump sum payments throughout the year.
 Consider contributing money you receive from bonuses at work or as a gift to your mortgage as an extra payment.
-This reduces the loan balance and accelerates the equity-building process.
+This could reduce the loan balance and accelerate the equity-building process.

 If you make just one extra payment of $2,768.09 in the first year of that mortgage, the total amount you will pay in principal and interest over the life of the loan will be $965,746.22.
 In this scenario, you could save about $30,765 by making that one extra payment!